Frequently Asked Questions

 Our philosophy is academics first and ROTC second so whatever time is required to be successful in school plus Military Science class, Leadership Lab, physical training, and any additional training or ROTC events taking place.
 Time requirements increase with responsibility.

-The freshman class only meets one day a week for 50 minutes.
+The first year class only meets one day a week for 50 minutes.
 The sophomore through senior class each meets two days a week and has a Leadership Lab as part of their curriculum.

 Does ROTC offer scholarships?